 Invisalign trays should be worn at least 22 hours a day.
 However, they can be removed while eating or drinking and while brushing teeth.
 It is also acceptable to remove them for special occasions in the child’s life, such as school pictures.
 The patient will need to continue wearing the aligners for six to fifteen months.

-Metal braces are still an option, but today’s brackets are made using an advanced technology called Metal Injection Molding.
+Metal braces for kids are still an option, but today’s brackets are made using an advanced technology called Metal Injection Molding.
 This means that the brackets are smaller, smoother, and more comfortable than earlier versions.
 Different colors can be added to make the experience more novel for kids and teens.

 NeoLucent Plus™ Ceramic Braces